prominenceai/deepstream-services-library/docs/api-tracker.md

 ```C++
 DslReturnType dsl_tracker_ktl_new(const wchar_t* name, uint width, uint height);
 ```
-This service creates a unqiuely named KTL Tracker component.
+This service creates a uniquely named KTL Tracker component.
 Construction will fail if the name is currently in use.

 **Parameters**
 * `name` - [in] unique name for the KTL Tracker to create.